-Dr Lisa Ebert (B.Sc.
+Associate Professor Lisa Ebert (B.Sc.
 (Hons), PhD) is a clinically-oriented cancer research scientist, with a particular interest in immunology and cancer immunotherapy.

 She completed her PhD at the University of Adelaide, before undertaking post-doctoral research at the University of Bern (Switzerland) and the Ludwig Institute for Cancer Research (Melbourne).
-During this time, she developed particular experience in human immunology, cancer cell biology, multi-parameter flow cytometry and immune monitoring of cancer immunotherapy clinical trials.
+During this time, she developed particular expertise in human immunology, cancer cell biology, multi-parameter flow cytometry and immune monitoring of cancer immunotherapy clinical trials.

 About me

-Dr Lisa Ebert (B.Sc.
+Associate Professor Lisa Ebert (B.Sc.
 (Hons), PhD) is a clinically-oriented cancer research scientist, with a particular interest in immunology and cancer immunotherapy.

 She completed her PhD at the University of Adelaide, before undertaking post-doctoral research at the University of Bern (Switzerland) and the Ludwig Institute for Cancer Research (Melbourne).
-During this time, she developed particular experience in human immunology, cancer cell biology, multi-parameter flow cytometry and immune monitoring of cancer immunotherapy clinical trials.
+During this time, she developed particular expertise in human immunology, cancer cell biology, multi-parameter flow cytometry and immune monitoring of cancer immunotherapy clinical trials.

 Research